How to Find Your Vocal Range and Voice Type

 You can probably imagine what each of those sound like simply by their names.
 For example, the whistle register is an extremely high register that produces an almost “whistling” style of singing.

 If you want to improve your voice check out the best online singing lessons.
+And if you want to learn to extend your vocal range, check out this guide on extending your range.

 More on Singers’ Vocal Ranges